Generic Name: dinoprostone topical (DYE no PROS tone TOP ik al)

 if your pregnancy is at full term (40 weeks).

-How is Prepidil (dinoprostone topical)given?
+How is Prepidil given?

 Dinoprostone is usually given while you are lying on your back.
 Your doctor may use a vaginal speculum to view your cervix.
 This will help your doctor determine how much of this medication to use.

-After you are given this medication, you will need to remain lying down for at least 15 minutes unless your doctor tells you otherwise.
+You will need to remain lying down for at least 15 minutes unless your doctor tells you otherwise.

 If your uterus does not respond to dinoprostone within 6 hours, your doctor may apply a second dose.